Agriculture in the Soviet Union: Agricultural labour

-Stalin's campaign of forced collectivization relied on a hukou system to keep farmers tied to the land.
+Stalin's campaign of forced collectivization relied on propiska to keep farmers tied to the land.
 The collectivization was a major factor explaining the sector's poor performance.
 It has been referred to as a form of "neo-serfdom", in which the Communist bureaucracy replaced the former landowners.
 In the new state and collective farms, outside directives failed to take local growing conditions into account, and peasants were often required to supply much of their produce for nominal payment.

 Also, interference in the day-to-day affairs of peasant life often bred resentment and worker alienation across the countryside.
 The human toll was very large, with millions, perhaps as many as 5.3 million, dying from famine due largely to collectivisation, and much livestock was slaughtered by the peasants for their own consumption.
 In the collective and state farms, low labor productivity was a consequence for the entire Soviet period.
 As in other economic sectors, the government promoted Stakhanovism as a means to improve labor productivity.
 This system was thrilling to a few workers who had both the talent and the vanity to make everyone else's performance look bad, but it was generally regarded as dispiriting and a form of apple polishing by most workers, especially in the later decades of the union, when socialist idealism had become moribund among the rank-and-file.
 It also tended to be destructive of the state's capital equipment, which was thrashed and soon trashed instead of being well maintained.